-GIWA is a not-for-profit, whole of value chain member industry association incorporated under the WA Associations Incorporation Act 2015.
-Its’ purpose is to support an effective and efficient export-oriented Western Australian grain industry.
+Established in 2008, the Grain Industry Association of Western Australia Inc (GIWA) is a not-for-profit, incorporated, whole of value chain member industry association.
+Its’ purpose is to support an effective and efficient Western Australian grain industry.
 GIWA facilitates communication, information exchange, capacity building and grain supply chain solutions for Western Australia.

 Several state based industry associations consolidated to form GIWA, with the merger of NACMA WA, Oilseeds WA, the Western Oat Alliance, the Western Region Barley Council and Pulse WA.

 GIWA’s members include researchers, plant breeders, seed cleaners and distributors, growers, grower groups, agronomists, farm business advisors, input service providers, domestic feed and food grain processors, bulk and container logistics service providers, the trade.